Doubravka/rse-task/README.md

 This repository contains a Snakemake workflow for analyzing FCS files.
 For each input file the pipeline performs the following steps:

-1. Selects channels with a non-empty description excluding scatter channels (or uses channels specified in config).
+1. Selects channels based on user input (defaul is all channes with non empty description except scatter channels).
 2. Applies an `asinh` transformation with cofactor 5.
 3. Computes a 2D UMAP embedding.
 4. Performs k-means clustering (5 clusters).